andracs/bridging-sustainability/manuscript/4-Digital-design-with-sustainability.md

 # 4. Digital design with sustainability

-This chapter explores, how to design digital solutions that effectively fulfill their intended purpose while also achieving long-term sustainability, guided by the five dimensions of the Karlskrona Manifesto.
+This chapter explores how to design digital solutions that effectively fulfill their intended purpose while also achieving long-term sustainability, guided by the five dimensions of the Karlskrona Manifesto.

 ## Design that does good – in the long term

 Digital projects typically originate from an idea, evolving through design, engineering, and innovation into tangible solutions or products.

-The design phase offers a unique opportunity to establish many of a product's fundamental characteristics and lay out the groundwork for a digital products entire lifecycle.
+The design phase offers a unique opportunity to establish many of a product's fundamental characteristics and lay out the groundwork for a digital product's entire lifecycle.

 Consequently, integrating sustainability considerations, framed here by the Karlskrona Manifesto's five dimensions, during this early stage is essential.
 (The five dimensions are: environment, economy, technology, society and individual.)

-We have to ensure, that sustainability is an inherent, deeply embedded quality, not merely a superficial layer added retrospectively.
+We have to ensure that sustainability is an inherent, deeply embedded quality, not merely a superficial layer added retrospectively.
 It's also often cheaper and more efficient to design a digital product with sustainability built in from the start, than trying to rebuild and retrofit the product with sustainability add-ons later.

 When designing and developing new digital products, it is easy to be lost in the technology and be fascinated by the technical possibilities that the project is based, but digital projects are ultimately created for people and with people!